multiversx/mx-docs/docs/sovereign/restaking.md

 ## Introduction

-In the always evolving blockchain space, reStaking products are emerging as a significant innovation.
+In the blockchain space, reStaking products are emerging as a significant innovation.
 Eigenlayer is currently the leading platform, but new projects are continuously entering the Ethereum ecosystem with impressive valuations.
 Currently, over $13 billion is reStaked in Eigenlayer, despite the absence of a live product.

 ## General Economics and Staking Models